 Tessa Humphries (Cassandra Roberts), Shane Briant (Stephen Roberts), Briony Behets (Helen Roberts), Lee James (Robert), Susan Barling (Libby Anderson), Tim Burns (Graham), Kit Taylor (Sergeant Harry Harrison)

 Cassandra is a minor and largely forgotten Australian-made clairvoyance film.
 It was one of a handful of genre films made by Australian director Colin Eggleston.
-Eggleston premiered with the excellent and greatly underrated Nature’s Revenge film Long Weekend (1978) and went onto make The Little Fella (1982), Innocent Prey (1984), the madcap Indiana Jones ripoff Sky Bandits/Sky Pirates (1985) and Outback Vampires (1988).
+Eggleston premiered with the excellent and greatly underrated Nature’s Revenge film Long Weekend (1978) and went onto make the likes of The Little Fella (1982), Innocent Prey (1984), the madcap Indiana Jones ripoff Sky Bandits/Sky Pirates (1985) and Outback Vampires (1987).

 Cassandra isn’t a particularly exciting film.
 For one, it takes an inordinately long time to give us an idea of what sort of film it is.
 Between the domestic banalities of Tessa Humphries’ father Shane Briant’s adulteries and his job as a fashion photographer, not to mention the childhood flashbacks to events we are not sure about, it is hard to see where the film is going during its first half-hour.
 Eventually it turns out to be a variant on Eyes of Laura Mars (1978) and a host of clairvoyant thrillers that have drawn from its basic plot.